App

 SIGINT

-Signal to send
+Signal to send.

 getAllNs() → {Array.<string>}

-Get all loaded plugin namesspaces
+Get all loaded plugin namespaces.

 Returns: